 Five Tips on E-commerce Data Migration

-Over the years, AISN team members have designed, built and optimized multiple e-commerce websites using both waterfall and agile development methodologies and processes as the situation required.
-From brochure websites that tell a story to data analytics sites with millions of data points to e-commerce sites handling a healthy volume of sales, you could say we’ve been around the application development block more than a few times.
-Throughout our years building digital storefronts (that’s to say either developing a brand new site or re-platforming/refreshing an old site), we’ve learned quite a bit about successful e-commerce implementations.
+Over the years, AISN team members have designed, built, and optimized multiple e-commerce websites using waterfall and agile development methodologies and processes as required.
+From brochure websites that tell a story to data analytics sites with millions of data points to e-commerce sites handling a healthy sales volume, you could say we’ve been around the application development block more than a few times.
+Throughout our years building digital storefronts (that’s to say, either developing a brand new site or re-platforming/refreshing an old site), we’ve learned quite a bit about successful e-commerce implementations.
 Here are five tips on e-commerce data migration for successful digital storefronts:

 1. Know Your Data and Keep it Clean

 An e-commerce platform migration is a big deal.
-E-commerce data migrations can be an even bigger deal, however, because of the success of the former hinges on the latter.
-If the client already has a digital storefront, the client may just want to redesign it for aesthetic reasons or change platforms because the old site’s platform is incapable of scaling with the business’ growth or delivering a first-rate user experience.
-A platform migration is all about taking your client’s entire online store off one platform and transitioning all of it to another platform, including moving design features and integrated apps.
+However, E-commerce data migrations can be an even bigger deal because the former’s success hinges on the latter.
+Suppose the client already has a digital storefront.
+In that case, they may want to redesign it for aesthetic reasons or change platforms because the old site’s platform cannot scale with the business’ growth or deliver a first-rate user experience.
+A platform migration is about taking your client’s entire online store off one platform and transitioning it to another, including moving design features and integrated apps.

-On the other hand, you have the corresponding data migration, which is a transfer of data such as product data and customer data.
-As with a lot of government sites that we’ve re-platformed, this typically involves moving data from legacy systems to the new site — and a location that better facilitates data management.
+On the other hand, you have the corresponding data migration, which is a transfer of product and customer data.
+As with many government sites that we’ve re-platformed, this typically involves moving data from legacy systems to the new site — and a location that better facilitates data management.
 That can get complex, very complex.
-E-commerce sites handle a lot of data, so it’s critical to get the migration plan and implementation right the first time.
+E-commerce sites handle a lot of data, so getting the migration plan and implementation right the first time is critical.

-As part of the development of the data conversion/migration plan and process, we strongly recommend that the team familiarize themselves with the product and customer data — with the specific task of searching out anomalies.
-Searching out and correcting data in the source system prior to the migration can have immense benefits and help ensure the project is completed on time and within budget.
+As part of developing the data conversion/migration plan and process, we strongly recommend that the team familiarize themselves with the product and customer data by searching for anomalies.
+Finding and correcting data in the source system before the migration can have immense benefits and help ensure the project is completed on time and within budget.

 We recommend looking for the following:

-could launch without historical sales data and a list of existing customers.
-It is not the ideal situation, and the risk is low in this case, but the root of the lesson we have seen and learned holds true.
-Also, remember that launching without the ‘nice to haves’ does not mean that it never gets done.
+For example, most online stores’ product lists are the only ‘must-have’ data set.
+The new platform could technically launch without historical sales data and existing customer lists.
+It is not the ideal situation, and the risk is low in this case, but the root of the lesson we have seen and learned holds.
+Also, launching without the ‘nice to haves’ does not mean it never gets done.
 It simply means that it potentially happens after the launch.

 3. Use This Opportunity to Rethink Your Data Structure

-This is yet another golden opportunity to think about how to structure your product data.
+This is yet another golden opportunity to think about structuring your product data.
 How did you use it in the past?
 Do you like the legacy structure?
 Is it strategically capable of serving you in the future?
-Think about the difference between tags and meta fields in a platform such as Shopify.
+Consider the difference between tags and meta fields in a platform such as Shopify.
 How does that information get used on the site’s front end?
 How will you be updating it later?
 If you think you will continue to use the same standard import tools for creating your products, have you considered that you may want to choose something that can be more readily updated via those tools?

 4. Test and Retest

-Being thorough helps ensure that no data gets lost but instead ends up exactly where it should be.
-After the first pass at a transfer to get the client data over to the new location, check it for accuracy.
-Perform front-end data alignment testing and then resync it to ensure that your store is updated.
+Being thorough helps ensure that no data gets lost but ends up exactly where it should be.
+Check it for accuracy after the first pass at a transfer to get the client data over to the new location.
+Perform front-end data alignment testing and then resync it to ensure your store is updated.
 Before launching a new site, we perform front-end alignment testing once more to ensure that the data have been transferred faithfully.

 5. Once Is Enough, So Be Strategic

-Plan to get it right so that you only make this move once (you hope).
+Plan to get it right so you only make this move once (you hope).
 Remember, you’re shifting the entire foundation of your business — right underneath your customer base.
-Even if AISN does its part seamlessly, what we don’t want you to do is migrate everything in, launch, roll along and discover that you’re missing a bunch of key data that you really, really needed. — Or, on the flip side, discover that you have too much unnecessary data dragging the site down and impacting site performance negatively.
-Then, you are stuck in the same rut that you were in with the old platform.
+Even if AISN does its part seamlessly, we don’t want you to migrate everything in, launch, roll along, and discover that you’re missing a bunch of critical data you needed. — Or, on the flip side, discover that you have too much unnecessary data dragging the site down and impacting site performance negatively.
+Then, you are stuck in the same rut you were in with the old platform.
 So, be strategic.
 Once is enough to move your entire foundation.

 Are you ready to transform your e-commerce site?
 We have deep experience in this area and would love to help you build it out.
 Is it worth a conversation?
-Email us at sales@aisn.net for a free consultation.
+Please email us at [email protected] for a free consultation.